Nomophobia treatment

 Nomophobia treatment in children

 Nomophobia is not limited to adults; children and adolescents are equally susceptible to this phenomenon.
 Defined as the fear or anxiety associated with being separated from one’s mobile phone, it often manifests as an intense reliance on smartphones for social validation, entertainment, and a sense of security.
-It can result in a range of behavioral and emotional changes in young individuals.
+It can result in various behavioral and emotional changes in young individuals.

 Causes and predisposition for nomophobia

-Certain people are more susceptible to developing nomophobia.
-Factors that can accelerate chances of developing the condition are having:
+1. Certain people are more susceptible to developing nomophobia.
+Factors that can accelerate the chances of developing the condition are the:

 • Pre-existing anxiety